Do1e

 build-backend = "poetry.core.masonry.api"

-However, since my package contains uppercase letters, I need to change the name under [tool.poetry] and additionally manually add a packages entry, as well as some other configurations from setup.py:
+However, since my package contains uppercase letters, I need to change the name under [tool.poetry] and additionally manually add a packages item, and also add some other configurations from setup.py:

 2c2